scalabli/quo/docs/wincmd.rst

 Windows Console Notes
 =====================

-.. versionadded:: 6.0

-Click emulates output streams on Windows to support unicode to the Windows console through separate APIs and we perform different decoding of parameters.
+Quo emulates output streams on Windows to support unicode to the Windows console through separate APIs and we perform different decoding of parameters.